-- 1. Husband or wife. - 2.
-Common-law spouse if you have cohabited as spousal partners for one year. - 3.
+- 1. The spouse of an employee. - 2.
+A person who has cohabited with an Employee as a spousal partner for not less than one year. - 3.
 Unmarried children until the end of the month in which they attain age 21 if they are mainly dependent on, and living with, you or your spouse. - 4.
 Unmarried children to any age if they are in full-time attendance at a school, college or university that is recognized by Pacific Blue Cross, and if they are mainly dependent on you or your spouse.
 However, dependent students are not eligible for vision care and hearing aid coverage beyond the end of the month in which they attain age 25. - 5.
 Unmarried physically or mentally handicapped children to any age if they are mainly dependent on, and living with, you or your spouse.